mnit-rtmc/iris/docs/alerts.md

 # Alerts and Warnings

-IRIS can poll weather and other emergency alerts from feeds using the Common Alerting Protocol [CAP], and automatically post messages on Dynamic Message Signs (DMS).
+IRIS can poll weather and other emergency alerts from feeds using the Common Alerting Protocol [CAP], and post messages on Dynamic Message Signs (DMS).

-In the US, the system operated by the Federal Emergency Management Agency (FEMA) is called Integrated Public Alert and Warning System [IPAWS].
-Use of this system requires access to the IPAWS Open Platform for Emergency Networks (IPAWS-OPEN), which must be approved by FEMA.
-This system was largely designed to post messages relating to weather alerts issued by the National Weather Service, however it is possible to use the system to post information for other alert types in IRIS by creating the proper [alert configuration].

-IPAWS collects a wide variety of public alerts and warnings that originate from over 1,500 alerting authorities.
-As only a subset of these will typically be of interest to a particular organization, IRIS provides a detailed framework for configuring the response to each alert.

 When configured properly, the system will perform the following functions:

-1. Poll a feed and parse the Common Alerting Protocol (CAP) XML information.
+1. Poll a feed and parse the CAP alerts.
 2. Process alerts with configured event types.
 3. Identify DMS within the alert area.
-4. Generate DMS messages based on predefined message templates.
-5. Post messages to signs automatically or after operator approval.
+4. Post messages to signs.
-6. Update messages on signs when alerts become active, expire, or when changes are issued by the alerting authority automatically or with minimal operator interaction.
+5. Update messages on signs when alerts become active, expire, or when changes are issued by the alerting authority.
-7. Automatically remove messages from signs after an alert expires.
+6. Remove messages from signs after an alert expires.

-The system can operate in either automatic mode, where alert messages are posted with no human interaction, or in approval mode, where operator approval is required before messages are posted or updated.
+The system can operate in either automatic mode, where alert messages are posted with no human interaction, or in approval mode, where an operator must confirm messages before they are posted or updated.
 The alert system is managed from the "Alert" tab and other dialogs and system attributes.

+## IPAWS

+In the US, the Integrated Public Alert and Warning System [IPAWS] collects and distributes a wide variety of public alerts and warnings that originate from over 1,500 alerting authorities.
+The most common alerts are weather related, and are issued by the National Weather Service.

-## Obtaining Access
+### Obtaining Access

+The IPAWS Open Platform for Emergency Networks (IPAWS-OPEN) is operated by the Federal Emergency Management Agency (FEMA).
 Access to IPAWS-OPEN is managed by FEMA, requiring approval by the agency and a signed Memorandum of Understanding (MOU).
 Each organization running IRIS must obtain their own authorization and may not share it with other organizations.

 The authorization process can be initiated by sending a request to [IPAWS@FEMA.DHS.GOV](mailto:IPAWS@FEMA.DHS.GOV), after which the IPAWS Program